erlang/eep/eeps/eep-00XX.md

 4. They cause duplication in APIs, as APIs need to accept both `Fun` and `MFArgs` as arguments;

-5. As we attempt to statically type programs, MFArgs cannot fully statically check its arguments nor the return type.
-Consequently, errors which could be caught statically, must now be handled exclusively at runtime;
+5. As we attempt to statically type Erlang programs, MFArgs offer limited opportunities for static verification, which either becomes the source of dynamism (so errors that could be caught statically must now be handled at runtime) or leads to false positives (requiring developers to rewrite their code);

 Solution
 ========